sivagms/acrdocs/container-registry-authentication.md

 An easy way to configure a container registry with a service principal is by creating a registry with the **az acr create** command.

-For example, the following command creates a registry and a new service principal at the same time, in a resource group you previously created.
+For example, the following command creates a registry and a new service principal and password at the same time, in a resource group you previously created.
 Make sure to substitute your own resource names.

 ```
 az acr create -n myRegistry -g myResourceGroup -l southcentralus --new-sp -p myPassword -r Owner